yuanbei/Nars-Wiki/Procedural-Learning.md

 ####Procedural Examples

-The general ideas about procedure inference in NARS are explained in ProceduralInference; and the general guideline for how to use the examples is described in SingleStepTestingCases.
+The general ideas about procedure inference in NARS are explained in ProceduralInference; and the general guideline for how to use the examples is described in [Single Step Testing Cases](https://github.com/opennars/opennars/wiki/Single-Step-Testing-Cases).

 This group of examples show how NARS works step-by-step to achieve goals by executing operations.
 Since the current focus is the logic, all control-related issues will be omitted.
 Most of the input tasks use default truth value, except those where the results are sensitive to the accurate truth values.